Skip to content

 This becomes especially important for drivers who transitioned from W-2 to 1099, started their own authority, or recently scaled their business.
 Waiting two full years is not always necessary when the loan is structured correctly from the beginning.

-What Lenders Actually Look For in Bank Statements
+What Lenders Actually Look For with 1099 Income

 The goal is not perfection.
-The goal is clarity.
+The goal is alignment between what is reported and what is deposited.

 Credit and Debt Still Drive the Outcome